 Vegetarian Enchiladas with Butternut Squash and Black Beans

-Today’s easy Vegetarian Enchiladas keep the butternut squash inspiration but are quicker and more convenient to make, thanks to a few time-saving pantry staples.
+Today’s easy Vegetarian Enchiladas recipe keeps the butternut squash inspiration but is quicker and more convenient to make, thanks to a few time-saving pantry staples like canned enchilada sauce and black beans.

 - 1 tablespoon extra-virgin olive oil